foopgp/foopgp-hugowebsite/content/english/solutions/theme-email.md

    - K-9 Mail, in combination with OpenKeychain, allows you to encrypt emails using the recipient's certificate.
 Encrypted emails ensure that only intended recipients can read the message.

 2. **Email Decryption**:
-   - When receiving an encrypted email, K-9 Mail uses OpenKeychain to prompt your security key (YubiKey, Nitrokey, etc.) to decrypt the message, allowing you to read its content.
+   - When receiving an encrypted email, K-9 Mail uses OpenKeychain to prompt your security device (YubiKey, Nitrokey, etc.) to decrypt the message, allowing you to read its content.

 3. **Digital Signature**:
    - You can digitally sign your emails with K-9 Mail and OpenKeychain.
-By using your security key (YubiKey, Nitrokey, etc.), you can add a digital signature to your messages, ensuring their authenticity and integrity.
+By using your security device (YubiKey, Nitrokey, etc.), you can add a digital signature to your messages, ensuring their authenticity and integrity.

 4. **Signature Verification**:
    - K-9 Mail, with the help of OpenKeychain, verifies the digital signatures of received emails using the sender's certificate.
 This confirms that the message is authentic and has not been altered.

 5. **Key Management**:
    - OpenKeychain manages OpenPGP for K-9 Mail.
-You can import, export, and manage OpenPGP certificates and your security keys from the OpenKeychain application.
+You can import, export, and manage OpenPGP certificates and your security devices from the OpenKeychain application.

 ### Comparison between Evolution and K-9 Mail